Accessing Uploads and Results

 in a Bash cell, or any in-language file copying function to copy files from storage into the local filesystem.

-Modified data files can then be copied into /results
+Modified data files can then be copied back into /results